strvcom/react-nights-2019/README.md

 #### 12. TypeScript

 TypeScript is really trendy these days.
-We love it in STRV.
+We love it at STRV.
 Hopefully, you will love it too!

 > [Video](https://youtu.be/L9B4n4f0ibE) | [Presentation](https://docs.google.com/presentation/d/17-9y7PEbOhdM2hPm0xtvSe6WYxyg_WLFKgTE63WQgtk/) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/15)

 #### 13. Server-side Rendering vs. Static Export

-Since we are going to production soon, let's think about how our app should work there.
+Since we are going to production soon, let's think about how our app should work there.Since we are going to production soon, let's think about how our app should work once it’s live.

-Because of numerous dynamic content, it does make sense do a SSR.
-We choose next.js
+Because of widely dynamic content, it does make sense to do a SSR.
+We choose Next.js.

 > This introduces a major refactor.
-We probably could choose `razzle` which has react-router under the hood.
-But still, usually, it makes sense to do this kind of decision in the very beginning of the project.
+We could probably choose `razzle`, which has a react-router under the hood.
+But still, it usually makes sense to make this kind of decision at the very beginning of the project.

 > [Video](https://youtu.be/_F_YbLNwkuE) | [Presentation](https://drive.google.com/file/d/1XEWNDDZ4Xw8ywGu-0Kn0rSq-jiRKmAAJ/view?usp=sharing) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/18)